First-wave feminism: Canada

 Canada's first-wave of feminism became apparent in the late 19th century into the early 20th.
 The build up of women's movements started as consciously raising awareness, then turned into study groups, and resulted into taking action by forming committees.
 The premise of the movement began around education issues.
 The particular reason education is targeted as a high priority is because it can target younger generations and modify their gender-based opinions.
-In 1865 the superintendent of an Ontario public school, Egerton Ryerson, was one of the first to point out the exclusion of females from the education system.
+In 1865, the superintendent of an Ontario public school, Egerton Ryerson, was one of the first to point out the exclusion of females from the education system.
 As more females attended school throughout the years, they surpassed the male graduation rate.
 In 1880 British Columbia, 51% high school graduates were female.
 These percentages continued to increase right through to 1950.
 Other reasons for the first feminist movement involved women's suffrage, and labour and health rights; thus, feminists narrowed their campaigns to focus on gaining legal and political equity.
 Canada took action in the International Council of Women and has a specific section called the National Council of Women in Canada, with its president, Lady Aberdeen.
 Women started to look outside of groups such as garden and music clubs, and dive into reforms furthering better education and suffrage.
 It was behind the idea that the women would be more powerful if they joined to create a united voice.

+China

+In the 1880s and 1890s, both male and female Chinese reformist intellectuals, concerned with the development of China to a modern country, raised feminist issues and gender equality in public debate; schools for girls were founded, a feminist press emerged, and the Foot Emancipation Society and Tian Zu Hui, promoting the abolition of foot binding.

+Many changes in women's lives took place during the Republic of China (1912–1949).
+In 1912, the Women's Suffrage Alliance, an umbrella organization of many local women's organizations, was founded to work for the inclusion of women's equal rights and suffrage in the constitution of the new republic after the abolition of the monarchy, and while the effort was not successful, it signified an important period of feminism activism.

+A generation of educated and professional new women emerged after the inclusion of girls in the state school system and after women students were accepted at the University of Beijing in 1920, and in the 1931 Civil Code, women were given equal inheritance rights, banned forced marriage and gave women the right to control their own money and initiate divorce.

+No nationally unified women's movement could organize until China was unified under the Kuomintang Government in Nanjing in 1928; women's suffrage was finally included in the new Constitution of 1936, although the constitution was not implemented until 1947.